VangelisTheodorakis/project-initializeR/README.md

 ### Description:

-Just a try for some workflow/structure setup in order to cope with the lack of scaffolding tools in R for big projects.
+Just a try for some workflow/structure setup in order to cope with the lack of scaffolding tools in R for big projects dedicated to bioinformatics analysis.

 ---